 It was a beautiful afternoon when we arrived at the island of Bartolome aboard the Santa Cruz II Galapagos cruise.
-The sky was clear on this particular day and, upon arriving at Bartolome, we instantly went out in search of the prized Galapagos penguin – an famous inhabitant of the archipelago and big member of our BIG15 group of iconic species – that happens to live right here on this beautiful island.
-We arrived at the coast and, with in pretty much no time, we managed to quickly spot this unique little penguin – the only species of penguin that lives north of the equator!
+The sky was clear on this particular day and, upon arriving at Bartolome, we instantly went out in search of the prized Galapagos penguin – a famous inhabitant of the archipelago and big member of our BIG15 group of iconic species – that happens to live right here on this beautiful island.
+We arrived at the coast and, within pretty much no time, we managed to quickly spot this unique little penguin – the only species of penguin that lives north of the equator!

 Everyone was super happy to get to see this fantastic animal.
 But the archipelago had not finished its show for this particular day, as a sudden call on the radio from the Santa Cruz II informed us of numerous dolphin sightings!
 Immediately, our Naturalist Guide pulled out his binoculars to scan the horizon and verify.